T

 Is January a good time to visit Florence?

-January is a workable month for Florence with tradeoffs.
-5-12°C, often overcast with occasional rain. — Some smaller shops may close for winter breaks.
+January is one of the tougher months to visit Florence.
+5-12°C, often cloudy with occasional rain — Some smaller artisan shops may close for extended winter breaks.

 Overall: Avoid if possible